 They are, according to the dictionary, the ‘personal attributes that enable someone to interact effectively and harmoniously with other people’.

 These transferable skills are, however, often hard to quantify.
-Imagine scoring people from one to ten on their ability to integrate with others- there is no logical or fair way you can achieve this and, as a result, such skills are often put aside to make way for the quantifiable technical skills employees boast.
+Imagine scoring people from one to ten on their ability to integrate with others.
+There is no logical or fair way you can achieve this.
+As a result, such skills are often put aside to make way for the quantifiable and technical skills employees boast.

 Unlike soft skills, hard skills can be identified effortlessly in that they are either known/learnt or not.
-For instance, you can use coding or programming, or you can’t; you have learnt a second language, or you haven’t; you have a degree, or you don’t.
+For instance, you can use coding or programming, or you can’t.
+You have learnt a second language, or you haven’t.
+Or, you have a degree, or you don’t.
 You put down your education credentials on your CV, and it is easy to see what level you are at academically in a given field.
-And, more importantly, it is quick and easy for your employer to see whether or not you can do a particular job already or are in need of further training.
+And, more importantly, it is quick and easy for your employer to see whether or not you can do a particular job already or in need of further training.